NeuraCerebra-AI/Ultimate-Debugger-Prompt-for-Claude-3/README.md

 ### Prompt for quick automated XML tag file naming:

+1. First attach screenshot of repository:

 ![Screenshot 2024-07-24 at 3 50 14 PM](https://github.com/user-attachments/assets/fb4d30f6-f2d0-4b06-ad6d-59430b894108)

+2. Use the following prompt.
 ```
 Analyze the repository in the photo and use the following template to make XML brackets for each file.
 Leave the inside alone.
 Write in code block.
 """